Aubry the special little house hen

 Sara was given to us by a woman who was not able to care for her because she hatched with a severe deformity called a twisted thoracic girdle.
 This deformity caused her left wing to hang because there was nothing attaching it to her body.
 With the help of our generous supporters we raised enough money to cover the cost of surgery and Sara had her wing amputated on April 25, 2017 .
 She made a full recovery and is doing so much better without her wing.
 She can run and play without tripping and dust bathe without it getting caught under her.
 She is a precious little girl and certainly doesn't know that she is any different than the others.

 For a small monthly donation you can provide the basic necessities for one of our rescued chickens.
-By sponsoring one of the special needs chickens you are helping with their ongoing medical care.
+Food costs add up and you can help by sponsoring one of our residents!

 When you sponsor a chicken you will receive a certificate with a color photo of your chosen chicken along with his/her bio.